ryuzakyl/kubernetes-examples/ingress/kubernetes-dashboard/README.md

 **Creating the Kubernetes Secret:**

+The TLS secret must contain keys named *certificate.crt* and *certificate.key* that contain the certificate and private key to use for TLS.

 In order to comunicate with the Ingress Controller via TLS, we need to create a **Kubernetes Secret**.
 With the **certificate** and **key** created, we create the secret with:

 ```console